 • You value aesthetics over zero-maintenance surfaces.

-If you need perfect, unchanging countertops, quartz or porcelain is safer.
+If you need countertops that are perfect and unchanging, quartz or porcelain is a safer option.

 Best Types of Marble for Kitchen Countertops